ipqwery/ipqwery/README.md

 - [ ] **NextJS, Express, Other Frameworks** ⭐

 ## Built Something Cool With IPQuery?
-Shoot us an email at contact@ipquery.io to get featured on the website.
+Have you integrated the IPQuery API into your tool?
+Or did you make something cool that you'd like to share?
+Send us an email: contact@ipquery.io

 ## Found a Bug
 Open an issue [here](https://github.com/ipqwery/Bugs)